yaungwarwar/autoscan/README.md

 Modernization (2024):
 - Eve
 - GitHub: yaungwarwar
+- > **Fork Notice**: This is a maintained version of the original autoscan tool by Laurent Ghigonis (P1 Security, 2013).

 autscan remembers network parameters (addresses, dns...) and runs a basic fingerprinting (traceroute, scan) of the network you are connected to.